Rand Chappell: Central Arkansas

 Chappell took over the University of Central Arkansas program (2003) that went 5–20 the previous year and produced a 43–18 record in his first two seasons as the head coach of the Bears.
-Central Arkansastied for the league title and made their first ever trip to the NCAA II Tournament.
+Central Arkansas tied for the league title and made their first ever trip to the NCAA II Tournament.
 They started the 2004 season with 11 straight victories and captured their first-ever national ranking.
 He led the Bears to two straight appearances in the GSC Tournament, advancing to the semifinals both years.

 In 2006 Central Arkansas began its multi-year transition to Division I and joined the Southland Conference.
 The team was not eligible for post-season competition until the 2010 season.
 On March 5, 2010, Chappell was let go by Central Arkansas after seven seasons and posting a 104–104 record.

 At the end of his D-II career (2005), Chappell’s overall coaching record was 243–79, which ranked him in the top five on the NCAA D-II list with a .761 winning percentage.
 He also had the all-time highest winning percentage in Gulf South Conference history with .750 percent.